Merzasphor/MWSE/docs/source/lua/type/niSpotLight.rst

     The specular settings for the light.

 `spotAngle`_ (`number`_)
     The spotlight angle, in degrees.
-Unless the angle is something other than 1.0, Gamebryo uses linear attenuation from the spot direction to the edge of the light cone.

 `spotExponent`_ (`number`_)
     The spotlight angular attenuation exponent.
 This value may be ignored.